pfSense Plus Software Configuration Details

 Firewall rules

-Next, a firewall rule is added on the IPsec interface that allows traffic from the VPC networks to the local subnets.
+Next, it adds a firewall rule on the IPsec interface which allows traffic from the VPC networks to the local subnets.
 This rule uses the previously created Aliases as source/destination targets.

 IPsec

-Then, IPsec phase 1 and phase 2 associations are set up.
-Most of the settings required are extracted from a block of XML data that was returned by the CreateVpnConnection call made during the AWS configuration step.
-This includes parameters like endpoint IP addresses, encryption ciphers, timer values, etc.
+Then, it sets up IPsec phase 1 and phase 2 associations.
+Most of the required settings are extracted from a block of XML data returned by the CreateVpnConnection call during the AWS configuration step.
+This includes parameters such as the endpoint IP addresses, encryption ciphers, timer values, and so on.

-If BGP routing was selected, the configurations for the FRR BGP daemon are established.
+If BGP routing was selected, the wizard creates configuration entries for the FRR BGP daemon.
 The required settings are determined using the AS number entered into the wizard and the parameters returned by the CreateVpnConnection call made during the AWS configuration step.